Legal Policies

 (iii) Any other matter which may be necessary.

-l.
-The management of the Company shall act upon the recommendations of the IC immediately but not later than sixty (60) calendar days of the receipt of the recommendations of the IC.
+k.
+The management of the Company shall act upon the recommendations of the IC immediately but not later than sixty (60) days of the receipt of the recommendations of the IC.

 8. Conciliation:

 a.
-Upon a request made by the Complainant, before initiating an inquiry into any alleged complaint, the IC may take steps in accordance with the POSH Act 2013 to resolve the matter between the Complainant and Respondent, through conciliation.
+Upon a request made by the Complainant, before initiating an inquiry into any alleged complaint, the IC may take steps in accordance of the Act to resolve the matter between the Complainant and Respondent, through conciliation.

 b.
 In case the Respondent agrees to actions such as apologies or voluntary resignation, without going through the formal disciplinary procedures, then on the basis of such actions, the Complainant and the Respondent may arrive at a resolution of the complaint informally.

 d.
-It is to be noted that no complaint of Sexual Harassment shall and will be resolved by way of monetary settlement in cases of conciliation.
+It is to be noted that no complaint of Sexual Harassment shall and will be resolved by way of monetary settlement in case of conciliation.

 e.
 Subject to point (i) above, if the complaint has not been resolved through conciliation, IC may proceed to initiate a formal inquiry into the complaint.